jerickjoe111/launch-school/RB129/concepts_examples.md

   include KingMovement
 end

-king = King.new # this instance will have access to the three method defined in the module.
+king = King.new # this instance will have access to the three methods defined in the module.
 ```

 ## Namespacing